davidjeddy/game-server/ROADMAP.md

     - 1 day on the machine
     - no compressed archives

-- Satisfactory game files (~/satisfactory) stored on an EBS

 - Build base image using Packer
   - AMI configuration
   - Installed services